Top tips for buying a camper van or day van

 Here is our van during its conversion from being a work vehicle into a day van for us.
 Thanks to Van Haven for sending the pictures!

-In the meantime, I thought it might be helpful for share some of our tips for how we got to this point for anyone also considering buying a camper van or day van.
+Now I thought it might be helpful to share some of our tips for how we got to this point for anyone also considering buying a camper van or day van.
 So here we go:

 How do you find a camper van or van to convert?

 When we started looking we were overwhelmed with the options available.
 There are so many base vans, layouts, modifications and opportunities to buy new and secondhand.